 Hunting of tigers is a huge issue faced by the tiger population from ancient times.
 Hunting stands as a symbol of status.
 The people used the bones, teeth of the tiger for commercial purposes which can also be named as illegal trade.

 The body parts are used for medicinal purposes also.
 This has caused the utmost decline in tiger populations since 1930.
 Poaching is the next threat to the leftover tiger population.

-Man and animals are in competition for finding their own habitat.
+Man and animals compete for finding their habitat.
 Tigers need large territories.
 Along with the habitat, tigers have also experienced a severe loss of prey species populations such as antelopes and deer.

-The man has acquired the forest land to human settlements and industrial activities.
-This has ultimately resulted in completed destruction of animal habitats.
+The man has acquired the forest land for human settlements and industrial activities.
+This has ultimately resulted in complete destruction of animal habitats.

-The same affected the climatic condition, harmony and poses a threat to the existence of human beings.
-The Ken-Betwa River interlinking project which intends to irrigate the drought-hit Bundelkhand region has also a reason for declining the number of Tiger population in India.
-According to the wildlife experts, the Panna Tiger Reserve which located near this place will have a greater impact due to the project.
+The same affected the climatic condition, harmony, and poses a threat to the existence of human beings.
+The Ken-Betwa River interlinking project which intends to irrigate the drought-hit Bundelkhand region is also a reason for the declining Tiger population in India.
+According to the wildlife experts, the Panna Tiger Reserve which is located near this place will have a greater impact due to the project.

 Recent years have seen a rise in the population of wild lions and tigers in India.
 The government has initiated many programs related to the conservation of the Tiger population in the country.